Breakfast in London, dinner in Barcelona

 Spain

-There is a Renfe Sala Club lounge at Madrid Atocha, Madrid Chamartin, Barcelona Sants, Malaga Maria Zambrano, Seville Santa Justa, Cordoba, Valencia, Alicante, Girona, Zaragoza Delicias, Valladolid and several other stations.
+There is a Renfe Sala Club lounge at Madrid Atocha, Madrid Chamartin, Barcelona Sants, Malaga Maria Zambrano, Seville Santa Justa, Valencia Joaquin Sorolla, Alicante, Girona, Zaragoza Delicias, Valladolid and several other stations.

-The Sala Club is open to anyone who has paid the Premium fare, or who has a 1st class ticket for an international AVE (but not TGV) to France.
+The Sala Club is open to anyone who has paid the Premium fare (or Premium reservation with a railpass), or who has a 1st class ticket for an international AVE (but not TGV) to France.
 Typically open from 06:00 to 22:00 every day.
 You can use them from 2 hours before your train leaves until departure.

 Tea, coffee, soft drinks, beer and snacks available.
 For details search www.renfe.com.